 Generally, the Trust aims to carry forward a prudent level of resources from Restricted and Unrestricted Funds to cover the medium and long term needs for renewal and replacement, for major unforeseen contingencies, to stabilise demographic trends and to contribute to major capital developments.
 Improved funding to schools has enabled a degree of stability.
-This combined with the positive financial impact for the Trust of the lockdown has strengthened the overall position of the Trust.
-Current reserves are considered prudent as the forecast demographic for some of our schools going forward will provide significant challenges and reserves are expected to drop significantly within 2 to 3 years.
+This combined with the positive in year financial impact has strengthened the overall position of the Trust.
+Current reserves are considered prudent as the forecast demographic for some of our schools going forward will provide significant challenges as will rising energy costs and reserves are expected to drop significantly within 2 to 3 years.
 The amount to be carried forward from the General Annual Grant is no longer subject to the restrictions previously operated by the Department for Education.

-Trust wide, there was an in year surplus of £773k (2020 - £426k) resulting in balances held in these funds as follows:
+Trust wide, there was an in year surplus of £365k (2021 - £773k) resulting in balances held in these funds as follows:

-- General Annual Grant £1,480k (2020 £728k) - General Non GAG Restricted Fund £69k (2020 £Nil) - General Unrestricted Fund £1,264k (2020 £1,312k)
+- General Annual Grant £1,897k (2021 £1,480k) - General Non GAG Restricted Fund £24k (2021 £69k) - General Unrestricted Fund £1,257k (2021 £1,264k)